Top Sleep Positions for 6 Common Conditions

 Pro Tip: Stretching the TFL/ITB with sustained hip adduction also compresses underlying tissue, resulting in tissue ischemia.
 (6)

 Resolving pain requires attention to detail.
-Changing a habit is difficult, but often necessary to promote tissue recovery.
+Changing a habit is difficult but often necessary to promote tissue recovery.
 Patients are unable to control their sleeping position once asleep, so sometimes passive devices are required.
-On average, patients change positions every 30 minutes.
-So how they fall asleep, may not be how they wake up.
-Avoiding compression and stretch will limit delays in patient recovery.
+On average, patients change positions every 30 minutes, so how they fall asleep may not be how they wake up.
+Avoiding compression and stretching will limit delays in patient recovery.
 Evidence-based providers should not leave the healing process to chance; we must consistently address all factors leading to a timely recovery.

 Now it’s time to educate your patients about proper sleeping posture as a part of your rehabilitation program.